elasticsearcher/Bizcuit/src/ui/sass/Readme.md

 This folder contains the web page used to present all components and states so they can be captured as an image and used to produce images for IE8 and 9.

+This web page is also helpful when loaded in Chrome to view all components in their styled form.